shervinkarimi/website/_pages/research.md

 </div>
 </div>

 <div id="abs_cyber" class="paper-abstract" style="display:none">The number of cyberattacks targeting hospitals has surged in recent years.
-This paper evaluates their spillover effects on community care providers and other hospitals, as well as their consequences for patients’ health.</div>
+This paper evaluates their spillover effects on community care providers and other hospitals, as well as the consequences for patients’ health.</div>

 ---